Scholar Handbook

 Recognition Ceremony

-The AHBR program traditionally participates in a joint recognition ceremony with several other WUSM master’s degree programs in May.
+The AHBR program traditionally participates in a joint recognition ceremony with several other WashU Medicine master’s degree programs in May.
 Family members, friends, mentors, and colleagues are welcome to attend and the graduating scholar should provide an expected number of guests to the Program Manager by the deadline given via email communication early in the Spring semester.
 Invitations for the event are distributed in April.
-In-person graduation ceremonies may be dependent on the covid-19 risk at that time.

 AHBR Joint Commencement information is distributed through the Program Manager via email.
 Graduating scholars will be required to provide relevant information (phonetic spelling of name, plans for after graduation, etc.) by the deadlines provided.